20 Free Cohabitation Agreement Templates (Guide & Overview)

 Cohabitation Agreement-Is it Right for Me?

-Yes, A cohabitation agreement is right for you.
+Yes, This agreement is right for you.
 Since the law usually grants no legal standing to cohabiting couples who are not married, this agreement is a way for you and your partner to determine their rights and obligations during and after the relationship.
 When you and your partner decide you will live together for a long time but do not want to marry, you can use a living together arrangement.
 An agreement helps you confirm which property will be handled as separate or shared for legal purposes, and it prepares all parties to consider how future property and profits will be shared in the future.

 Consequences of Not Having a Cohabitation Agreement